-Investing in hydrogen: building a new economy has been saved
+The hydrogen economy: building a new future has been saved

-Governments grappling with containing and recovering economically from coronavirus must also plot a path to achieve net zero emissions by 2050 to mitigate another great existential threat, climate change.
+Governments already grappling with containing and recovering economically from COVID-19 must also plot a path to achieve net-zero emissions by 2050 to mitigate another great humanitarian threat, climate change.

-Many have identified an obvious opportunity: invest in infrastructure to stimulate the economy and draw down emissions.
-Yet, a highly constrained public purse means to do this it is paramount to spend both strategically and wisely, as Deloitte outlines in a new report, ‘Infrastructure as an economic stimulus.’
+Many have identified an obvious opportunity: invest in infrastructure to stimulate the economy and reduce emissions.
+Yet, a highly constrained public purse means it is paramount to spend both strategically and wisely, as Deloitte outlines in a new report, ‘Infrastructure as an economic stimulus.’

 The UK government’s own, newly announced Ten Point Plan for a Green Industrial Revolution is, as it says, a huge opportunity to stimulate the economy and create jobs while decarbonising key sectors.
 The plan outlines the creation of a new hydrogen economy, as well as support for electric vehicles, public transport, offshore wind, and carbon capture and storage.
 These investments will be backed by £100bn of capital expenditure in the first year, a National Infrastructure Strategy and a new UK Infrastructure Bank.

 However, as comprehensive as it is, the program is only the first phase of what needs to be achieved and represents a mere fraction of the actual investment opportunity.
-Deloitte estimate the true level of financing needed to deliver the UK to net zero is around a trillion pounds up to 2050.
+Deloitte estimates the true level of financing needed to deliver the UK to net-zero by 2050 is around £1tn.

 Owing to the complexity of the challenge, government money alone will not suffice, private sector expenditure will also be pivotal.
 Yet, while the investment metrics for offshore wind and others are now well-established and thus already attractive to investors, for less established technologies it’s much more challenging.
-Therefore, it is essential for the government to outline clear market frameworks and compelling business models for these nascent technologies, such as low carbon hydrogen and carbon capture and storage, and the creation of a new hydrogen economy.
+Therefore, it‘s essential the government outlines clear market frameworks and compelling business models for these nascent technologies, including carbon capture and storage, and the creation of a new hydrogen economy.

-To overcome the understandable capacity constraints within the civil service to deliver these frameworks, the government should invest in qualified and highly competent resources to expand capability, particularly within the respective departments, and utilise devolved governments to also drive the agenda.
-This will ensure it can create the right framework, with the right investment signals around retraining, skills development, resources and infrastructure, so the private sector can take-up a chunk of the workload.
+To overcome the understandable capacity constraints within the civil service to deliver these frameworks, the government should invest in qualified and highly competent resources to expand capability, and utilise devolved governments to also drive the agenda.
+This will ensure it can create the right framework, with the right investment signals around retraining, skills development, resources and infrastructure, so the private sector can take up a chunk of the workload.

 Deloitte’s framework for infrastructure investment can help every pound the government spends create returns of up to 2.7 times the initial outlay.
-Along with the new National Infrastructure Bank, implementing these methodologies will give the government a strong chance of succeeding in building back better, as it says, while cementing the pathway to net zero by 2050.
+Along with the new National Infrastructure Bank, implementing these methodologies will give the government a strong chance of succeeding in building back better, while cementing the pathway to net-zero by 2050.

-Daniel Grosvenor: Hydrogen has the potential to replace natural gas in heating and industrial processes and petrol and diesel for hard to electrify transport.
+Daniel Grosvenor: Hydrogen has the potential to replace natural gas in heating and industrial processes, and petrol and diesel in hard to electrify transport.
 Domestic gas boilers can be shifted to hydrogen using the existing or an upgraded network to create a hydrogen grid.
-If that’s achieved, then hydrogen will play a significant role in achieving net zero.
+If that’s achieved, then hydrogen will play a significant role in achieving net-zero.

 Creating a low-carbon hydrogen economy may not be straightforward, however.
 Most hydrogen today is made from natural gas, and therefore this scenario is dependent on carbon capture and storage to deliver a low carbon solution, known as blue hydrogen.
 Our analysis shows blue hydrogen is significantly cheaper than green, which uses renewable energy and electrolysis to produce hydrogen.
-But we will likely need both to deliver net zero.
+But we will likely need both to deliver net-zero.

 How can the cost of the technology be driven down?

-Grosvenor: Innovation can drive the cost down, increasing efficiencies and the economics.
+Grosvenor: Innovation can drive the cost down, increasing efficiencies and justifying the economics of hydrogen production.
 Ultimately, we need to build at scale.
-The offshore wind sector is a success because it installed thousands of turbines and continually made the process more efficient each time with incremental innovation.
-The same is needed for hydrogen.
+The offshore wind sector is a success because it installed thousands of turbines and continually made the process more efficient with incremental innovation.
+The same is needed for the hydrogen economy.

 Nick Prior: Part of that falling cost has been the cost of capital.
-Investors are desperate to compete, therefore the capital ploughed into offshore wind is much cheaper today than it was at the beginning.
+Investors are desperate to compete, therefore the capital ploughed into offshore wind is much cheaper today than it was.
 Similarly, the cost of government and private sector borrowing for capital expenditure has never been lower and is likely to stay that way for the next few years.